dccxix/coine.rs/Pages/Wladimir_van_der_Laan.md

 ## Views

-When it comes down to his views[3], Wladimir has shared them with the world through a couple of quotes, these being:
+When it comes down to his views, Wladimir has shared them with the world through a couple of quotes, these being:

-> There is an inherent conflict: because of security risks it is sensible for a wallet to be online as little as possible, whereas a node should be online as much as possible for a stable P2P network.
+> There is an inherent conflict: because of security risks it is sensible for a wallet to be online as little as possible, whereas a node should be online as much as possible for a stable P2P network.[3]

 > Because the wallet generates random keys, backup discipline is extremely important right now.
-For every 100 new keys, or whatever the keypool size is set to, one needs to update their backup.
+For every 100 new keys, or whatever the keypool size is set to, one needs to update their backup.[3]

 > A single backup would be enough to recover all keys at any later point in time.
-This would be good for peace of mind.
+This would be good for peace of mind.[3]

 ## Further Reading and Useful Links